Brittdrog/Drogemoller_lab_website/content/authors/slyle/_index.md

 superuser: false

 # Role/position (add your position)
-role: Sarah Lyle <br> Co-op Student
+role: Sarah Lyle <br> Lab Technician

 # Organizations/Affiliations (add your name and web address, if you have one)
 #organizations:
 #- name: Sarah Lyle

 # Short bio (displayed in user profile at end of posts) (add info about yourself)
-bio: Sarah is a Genetics Honour Co-op Student at the University of Manitoba.
+bio: Sarah was Genetics Honour Co-op Student at the University of Manitoba.

 #Add info about your interests in bullet form (this can also be non-academic)
 interests: